Under Construction

 Generally, the following instruction(s) will be of interest to you:

-Complete your program such that the add_1_loop
+Complete your program such that the add_1_loop function uses a loop to increment

-array by 1.
+all of the values in the elements array by 1.
 Verify that your code works

-by using the memory viewer, then copy the code into tasks/task-7.S
+by using the memory viewer, then copy the code into tasks/task-7.S.

 Commit and push your changes with the message “completed task 7”.